 Choose a mild smoke wood like alder or other fruit wood.
 I used seven small- to medium-sized pieces of dry alder wood, as shown here.

-Light one heaping Weber chimney starter full of Kingsford charcoal briquettes.
+Light one heaping Weber chimney starter full of Kingsford Charcoal Briquets.
 When the coals are hot, spread them evenly in the charcoal chamber.

 When the cooker drops to 325°F, open the top vent fully and leave it that way throughout the entire cooking session.
 Put the salmon sling on the top cooking grate.
 Add the smoke wood to the hot coals.